drorlab/edn_rel/README.md

 ### Create input LMDB dataset

-The LMDB data format allows for fast, random access to your data, which is useful for machine learning workloads.
+The LMDB data format from Atom3D (https://www.atom3d.ai/) allows for fast, random access to your data, which is useful for machine learning workloads.
 To convert a PDB dataset to the LMDB format, you can run:

 `python -m atom3d.datasets data/pdbs test_lmdb -f pdb`